-The purpose of this paper is investigate the effect of a substantial increase in stochastic wind power production into a combined thermal and hydro system with reservoirs.
-We use a structural model of demand and supply in one country with thermal and wind production connected through limited transmission capacity with another country with exclusively stored hydro production.
-By changing the scale of wind production and the capacity of transmission between the two countries the model we are able to trace the effects of expanded wind production and system integration on prices, quantities, and consumer's and producer's surpluses.
+The purpose of this paper is investigate the effects of a substantial increase in stochastic and unregulated wind power production in a combined thermal and hydro system with reservoirs.
+We use an econometric structural model of demand and supply in one country with thermal and wind production connected through limited transmission capacity with another country with exclusively stored hydro production.
+By changing the scale of wind production and the capacity of transmission between the two countries we are able to trace the effects of expanded wind production and system integration on prices, quantities, and consumer's and producer's surpluses.